tysonv7/CS4236-Lottery-Project/README.md

 their traditional counterparts.
-Their decentralised and anonymous nature allows them to maintain a permanent, indelible record of all transactions (barring an attack on Ethereum itself, such as through a 51% attack), while allowing users to keep their identities hidden.
+Their decentralised and anonymous nature allows them to maintain a permanent, indelible record of all transactions (barring an attack on Ethereum itself, such as through a 51% attack), while allowing players to keep their identities hidden.
+An incorruptible, mechanical third party in the form of the contract itself allows players and lottery owners to not have to worry about being defrauded.

 Smart contracts on Ethereum may indeed herald a new age of privacy, especially when government and corporate surveillance of individuals is reaching its peak.